HarpyEagleMan/Wallpaperfy/README.md

 2 GUI\

 # Donations
-if you are interested in this project, please consider making a donation to one of these crypto wallets.
+if you are interested in this project, please consider making a donation to this crypto wallet.

 Monero